JohnnyMorganz/StyLua/README.md

 This feature can be disabled using `--no-editorconfig`.
 See [EditorConfig](https://editorconfig.org/) for more details.

-A custom path can be provided using `--config-path <path>`.
+Use `--config-path <path>` to provide a custom path to the configuration.
-If the path provided is not found/malformed, StyLua will exit with an error.
+If the file provided is not found/malformed, StyLua will exit with an error.

-By default, the tool does not search further than the current directory.
+By default, StyLua does not search further than the current directory.
-Recursively searching parent directories can be enabled using `--search-parent-directories`.
+Use `--search-parent-directories` to recursively search parent directories.
-This will keep searching ancestors.
-If not found, it will then look in `$XDG_CONFIG_HOME` / `$XDG_CONFIG_HOME/stylua`.
+This will keep searching ancestors and, if not found, will then look in `$XDG_CONFIG_HOME` / `$XDG_CONFIG_HOME/stylua` / `$HOME/.config` and `$HOME/.config/stylua`.

 **Note: enabling searching outside of the current directory is NOT recommended due to possibilities of conflicting formatting:**